ameyarsalvi/AuE893_Group1_sp21/git_ws/src/assignment3_turtlebot3/src/README.md

-here is a readme for assignment 3
+Here is a readme for assignment 3

+## Running the circle program
+The turtlebot 3 burger moves in a circular path.

+Command: roslaunch assignment3_turtlebot3 move.launch code:=square

 ## Running the Emergency brake program